MiriamS43/CAT_Project_MiriamAchieng/README.md

 ## About Me

-I am a passionate [your profession/title] with a strong background in [mention relevant areas].
-My journey in the world of [industry/domain] has equipped me with valuable experiences and skills that I'm eager to contribute to exciting projects.
+I am a passionate web developer with a strong background in coding.
+My journey in the world of programming has equipped me with valuable experiences and skills that I'm eager to contribute to exciting projects.

 ## Skills

-- *Programming Languages:* [List languages you're proficient in]
+- *Programming Languages:HTML,CSS
-- *Web Development:* [Specify technologies like HTML, CSS, JavaScript, etc.]
+- *Web Development:* Specify technologies like HTML, CSS, JavaScript, etc.
-- *Tools and Technologies:* [Include relevant tools and technologies]
-- *Soft Skills:* [Highlight soft skills like communication, teamwork, etc.]

 ## Projects

-### Project 1: [Project Name]
+### Project 1: TO-DO-LIST

-[Description and key highlights of the project.
-Include technologies used, your role, and outcomes.]
+Reminds the user on his task for the day making work eqasier and consuming less time

-### Project 2: [Project Name]
+### Project 2: QUIZ APP

-[Description and key highlights of the project.
-Include technologies used, your role, and outcomes.]

-...
-[Add more projects as needed]

-## Education

-- *Degree, Major*
-  - University Name, Graduation Year
-- *Additional Certification*
-  - Certification Name, Issuing Body, Year
+Answers questions asked by the user.

 ## Contact

-Feel free to reach out to me via email at [your.email@example.com].
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile/) or check out my [personal website](https://www.yourwebsite.com) for more information.
+Feel free to reach out to me via email at selassiemiriam23@gmail.com.

 Thank you for visiting my portfolio!

 ---

-Note: Replace placeholders like [your profession/title], [List languages you're proficient in], etc., with your actual information.